cisagov/megazord-composition/README.md

 - KILLDATE -> the killdate for the teamserver, 2022-12-30 by default

+- KEYSTORE -> the name of the keystore holding the SSL certificate and key, wanurap.com.store by default

 <!--
 | Name  | Purpose | Default |
 |-------|---------|---------|